John-Lluch/Encoder/README.md

 # Features

-So what I did is to think fresh and used a totally different approach that works.
+So I started fresh and used a totally different approach that works.
 Instead of relying on input interrupts I rely on time interrupts.
 This enables a robust, yet simple, software implementation that solves all the problems at once and by once.
-The Encoder library reacts precisely to very fast encoder moves without a miss of a tick and without any bounces, regardless of the lenght or complexity of your other code.
+The Encoder library reacts precisely to very fast encoder moves without a miss of a tick and without any bounces, regardless of the length or complexity of your other code.
 It just works!

-Oh, and there's no limit on the number of encoders in use because you can conect them to any available regular inputs and all of them will seamlesly work indepently.
+There's no limit on the number of encoders in use because you can just connect any number of them to the available inputs and all of them will seamlesly work indepently.

 # How it works

-You just create an Encoder object initialized to the pins the encoder is connected.
-Any input pins work, no need to be interrupt pins or anything.
+You create an Encoder object initialized to the pins the encoder is connected.
+Any input pins will work, no need to be interrupt pins or anything.
 Just plain digital inputs.
-On the setup funcion call the `EncoderInterrupt.begin` function and pass in your encoder object.
-On the loop function call the `encoder.delta` function to get the encoder variation since the last call.
+On the `setup` funcion call the `EncoderInterrupt.begin` function and pass in your encoder object.
+On the `loop` function call the `encoder.delta` function to get the encoder travel since your last call.
 That's it.
 Here's the code:

 ```
 // define the input pins